GwynethLlewelyn/Nord.novaextension/README.md

 ## Disclaimer

+[Nova](https://panic.com/nova) is the upcoming new editor from [Panic Inc.](https://panic.com/), currently in private beta development.

-I hardly know what I'm doing here.
+Please take into account that I hardly know what I'm doing.
 Hope it works for you.
+This is being released for the sole purpose of testing how designing themes for Nova work; _caveat utilitor_.